Home > Moving > City Guides > Safe, Affordable Neighborhoods in Las Vegas

 • Perfect For: Singles, young professionals, families, retirees

 Lone Mountain shares its name with a nearby peak outside of Red Rock Canyon.
 Recreational space is abundant in this scenic Las Vegas neighborhood, including public parks, basketball and tennis courts, and more.
 Homes in Lone Mountain range from Spanish Colonial properties to Mid-Century Modern estates and beyond.
-Families moving to Las Vegas can find high-quality schools in Lone Mountain, including Somerset Academy, a college prep school.
-Aside from its amenities, Lone Mountain is also an ideal place to live in Las Vegas for people looking for a more laid-back setting, as the neighborhood is on the edge of the city while still offering convenient access to major roadways like Bruce Woodbury Beltway.
+Families moving to Las Vegas can find high-quality schools in the neighborhood, including Somerset Academy, a college prep school.
+Aside from its amenities, Lone Mountain is also one of the best Las Vegas neighborhoods for people looking for a more laid-back setting, as it sits on the edge of the city while still offering convenient access to major roadways like Bruce Woodbury Beltway.

 Things to Do in Lone Mountain